koorchik/LIVR/README.md

  * Rules aliasing (with custom errors)

 ### v2.0
- + Switched to semver.
+ * Switched to semver.
 New release version is 2.0
- + Unified approach to types handling
+ * Unified approach to types handling
+ * "Base rules" renamed to "Common rules".
  * "Filter rules" renamed to "Modifiers".
 They do not validate anything, just modify data.
  * "Helper rules" renamed to "Metarules" as this rules are for describing other rules
- * Added base rule "any_object"
+ * Added common rule "any_object"
- + Added string rule "string"
+ * Added string rule "string"
- + Added string rule "eq"
+ * Added string rule "eq"
  * Added metarule "variable_object"
  * Added metarule "or"
- + Added modifier "default"
+ * Added modifier "default"
- + Add more edge cases to test suite
+ * Add more edge cases to test suite
- + Add experimental status to the "like" rule
+ * Add experimental status to the "like" rule

 ## Syntax changes for 'one_of' and 'list_of' rules
 Old syntax {one_of: [['val1', 'val2']]} was hard to remember for many people.
 The idea was that list of allowed values should be passed as array reference.
 So, {one_of: [['val1', 'val2']]} becomes one_of(['val1', 'val2']) but it is not always clear for users.
 Therefore, it was decided to introduce a new syntax.
 Now you can write {one_of: ['val1', 'val2']} that becomes one_of('val1', 'val2').
 The main problem with it that you do not know how many arguments will be passed to 'one_of'.
 Moreover, you should support both syntaxes for backward compatibility (test suite contains tests for both cases).
 But it was decided that "one_of" and "list_of" rules can handle both syntaxes by themselves.